 The mandate of the Refugee and Immigrant Health Program is to control communicable diseases among refugees and newly arrived immigrants and to improve the general health status of the State's refugee populations.
-A Program of the Bureau of Communicable Disease Control, staff work to increase access to public health services for newcomers.
+A Program of the Bureau of Infectious Disease, staff work to increase access to public health services for newcomers.

 Refugees are persons who are outside their country of nationality and who are unable or unwilling to return to that country due to persecution or a well-founded fear of persecution because of race, religion, nationality, political opinion, or membership in a social group.
 Individuals apply for refugee admission to the United States and are interviewed by Immigration and Naturalization Service (INS) officers overseas.